 Stacy Williamson, the daughter of an 85-year-old woman assaulted at her Ohio nursing home, is asking the public to check on their loved ones in nursing homes daily.
 This warning comes after her mother, Leona Alexander, was violently assaulted by a nursing home staff member in March 2016.

 Alexander was admitted to Westmoreland Place in 2010 after she suffered a stroke that left her almost fully paralyzed.
 This led Alexander to require 24-hour care as she only has limited use of one hand.
-After the attack, Alexander was moved to another care home forcing her to be separated from her sister, who remains a resident at Westmoreland Place.
+After the assault, Alexander was moved to another care home, forcing her to be separated from her sister who remains a resident at Westmoreland Place.

 Thankfully for the victim and her family, they will see justice served.
 Twenty-year-old Kali Jo Craiglow pleaded guilty to a fourth-degree felony for patient assault.
 This conviction has earned her a one-year prison sentence.

 For the family, of course, this is of little comfort.
-Williamson doesn’t believe that Craiglow’s apology is sincere.
-Williamson feels rather that Craiglow is sorry she’s going to prison.
+Williamson does not believe that Craiglow’s apology is sincere.
+Williamson feels rather that Craiglow is sorry she is going to prison.
 Williamson is relieved, however, that Craiglow will be placed behind bars for what she did.
 Read more on this story.